BeAPI/beapi-frontend-framework/README.md

 `default_img` is used for default image if no image are provoded in WordPress Admin. `img_base` is used as fallback for older browser.

-Now you have to build you're picture template in `src/conf-img/tpl`. `default-picture.tpl` is the main `<picture>` container.
+Now you have to build your picture template in `src/conf-img/tpl`. `default-picture.tpl` is the main `<picture>` container.
 In this tpl we can see the reference for the sources we want, for example in `entry-img-01.tpl` we want a square image under 1024px viewport, displayed in normal or 2x resolution, for bigger screen a landscape image:

     <source data-srcset="%%img-100-100%%, %%img-200-200%% 2x" media="(max-width: 1024px)" %%srcset%% />
     <source data-srcset="%%img-300-200%%, %%img-600-400%% 2x" %%srcset%% />